Trumptonshire: DVD

 BBC Studios and Post Production's Digital Media Services team remastered all 39 episodes of the Trumptonshire Trilogy in 2011 for release on DVD and Blu-Ray, cleaning, scanning and digitally restoring the film footage frame by frame.
 Originally, only Camberwick Green was released on a Blu-Ray/DVD double play set in 2011, using these new restored masters of the episodes, but eventually in 2023 Fabulous Films released a box set featuring the restored masters from 2011 and all the bonus features from the Entertainment Rights sets.
 The three sets included in the box set can also be bought individually.

 References in other media

 Trumptonshire was used as a hypothetical constituency by the BBC Radio 4 programme More or Less to explain how polling and voting could play out during the 2015 UK general election.

-In 2016, satirical magazine Private Eye published several comic strips named Trumpton, parodying the Donald Trump 2016 presidential campaign.

-The music video for Radiohead's "Burn the Witch" single pays homage to the Trumptonshire Trilogy.
+In 2016, the satirical magazine Private Eye published several comic strips named Trumpton, parodying the Donald Trump 2016 presidential campaign.
+The music video for the 2016 Radiohead single "Burn the Witch" was inspired by the Trumptonshire Trilogy.
+According to Murray's son in law, Murray's family was not asked permission to use the style and saw it as a "tarnishing of the brand".